 You can earn around 7c-16c/kWh depending on your electricity company and location.

 GridCredits® - Have a solar battery?
-Households with solar batteries and Reposit may see GridCredits® as a line item.
+Households with a Reposit Powered solar battery may see GridCredits® as a line item.
 When electricity companies struggle to meet grid demands, or when wholesale electricity prices spike, with a solar battery you can sell the stored energy in your battery for an extraordinary price.
-GridCredits® are earned on top of your normal solar feed-in-tariff.
+GridCredits® are earned on top of your normal solar feed-in-tariff, they're your battery feed-in-tariff!